 Depending on the type used, anaesthesia can help you relax, make you feel drowsy, prevent you from feeling restless or uncomfortable during long procedures or put you to sleep, all while keeping you from consciously feeling pain.
 By consciously, we mean whether you feel pain or not.
 When you are unconscious (general anaesthesia), your brain feels pain, but your body is unaware of it.
 Local anaesthetics stop your brain from receiving the message entirely.

-In this article we describe the different types of anaesthesia, what they are used for, how they are administered and their potential advantages and disadvantages.
+In this article we describe the different types of anaesthesia, what they are used for, how they are administered and there potential advantages and disadvantages.

 Local anaesthesia is used to prevent pain and loss of blood in very specific areas during a treatment or procedure.
 For example, your dentist injects a local anaesthetic into your gum near a tooth before a tooth extraction.
 When local anaesthesia is used, the patient is awake and aware of what is going on.
 The anaesthetic blocks the electrical impulses sent by nerves from reaching the brain.
 It does not affect the brain, only the nerve endings in the area within its reach.
 Local anaesthesia can be administered as a spray, gel, ointment, drops or as an injection.